ibm-cloud-docs/cephaas/iam_access.md

 The following example is for assigning the `<Viewer>` role for `<IBM CephaaS Storage>`:

-Use `<programmatic_service_name>` for the service name, and refer to the Role ID values table to ensure that you're using the correct value for the CRN.
+Use `<programmatic_service_name>` for the service name, and refer to the Role ID values table to helo ensure that you're using the correct value for the CRN.
 {: tip}